 - Waste Avoidance

 - Reduce Littering

 - Reduce Illegal Dumping

 - Governance and leading by example

-Regional Waste Projects that are delivered by the Hunter Councils Regional Waste Team include:
+Regional Waste Projects that are facilitated and delivered by the Hunter Councils Regional Waste Team include:

 - Waste Education

 - Regional Litter Prevention